 Words are imprecise and can take on different meanings in different contexts.
 Consider the word 'spring' that can be used as a verb, a season, a mechanical component or a body of water.
 This underscores the importance of analyzing text in a way that considers not just a specific linguistic feature but also the words and phrases that surround it.

-Relative Insight does this through a combination of predefined classifications and machine learning that enables the platform to make informed judgements about the topic(s) present in a text.
+Relative Insight does this through a combination of predefined classifications and machine learning that enables the platform to make informed judgments about the topic(s) present in a text.

 Renaming topics